libAtoms/QUIP/README.md

 QUIP was born because of the need to efficiently tie together a wide variety of different models, both empirical and quantum mechanical.
 It will not be competitive in terms of performance with codes such as LAMMPS and Gromacs.
-The Atomic Simulation Environment also does does this, and is much more widely used, but QUIP has a number of unique features:
+The Atomic Simulation Environment also does this, and is much more widely used, but QUIP has a number of unique features:

 - Access to Fortran types and routines from Python via the `quippy` package